schriftgestalt/FontMakeExportPlugin/readme.md

 ### FontMake export plugin

-A export plugin for Glyphs that uses fontMake and glyphsLib to export fonts.
+An export plugin for Glyphs that uses fontMake and glyphsLib to export fonts.
 When installed, it shows up in the regular Export dialog (Cmd+E).

 It will install its own environment and downloads the latest version of required libraries.
 These are stored inside the plugin and thus are removed when the plugin is deleted.